joagre/emacs/README.md

 ## Installation

-* This file requires the 'gptel' package.
-Install it via MELPA if you haven't already.
+* This file requires the gptel package.
+Install it, for example, via MELPA if you haven't already.
 You can install it by running `M-x package-install RET gptel RET`
-* Add this file to your Emacs load-path and add the following to your init file (e.g. `~/.emacs` or `~/.emacs.d/init.el`).
-* Make sure you have set your OpenAI API key in `~/.authinfo`.
-  Example entry in `~/.authinfo`:
+* Put this file in your load-path.
-  `machine api.openai.com login apikey password sk-proj-***`
+* Put the OpenAI API key in `~/.authinfo`, e.g. `machine api.openai.com login apikey password sk-proj-***`
-* You can get an API key from https://platform.openai.com/account/api-keys
+* Get an OpenAI API key from https://platform.openai.com/account/api-keys

 ## How to use